Rob Lee has a lot of opinions, many of which can’t be contained to Robcast so here’s Robservations.

 If you don’t abide by what they believe then you’re horrible – they talk at you under the guise of dialogue.
 Fuck that.
 I ask the question – “where’s yours?” when JC Faulk, I think, called Davis disrespectful (these lads were a bad version of neo-Hotep – they hadn’t reached their final form).
 Their old-head was a piece of shit too – likely a former drug dealer or that now grew a conscience and wants to save his community – the old head threatens Davis as he leaves the interview.
 That was that typical old, soft spots in the dick, LaVar Ball style of threat too.

 “I better not see you in Baltimore.”

 My threats are more direct.
 Vague threats are for punks.
 Fuck outta here!
 It’s a reminder of who you ‘elect’ as your leaders.
 I say fuck all of it and I’m from Baltimore.
 I was at protests during the 2015 Uprising.
-Don’t get me wrong – I can see how Davis comes off – I was triggered, as previously mentioned, and fuck that white people are redeemable shit.
+Don’t get me wrong – I can see how Davis comes off – I was triggered.
+Also, fuck that white people are always redeemable shit.
 I believe everyone can be redeemable and that everyone should have a say – you’re entitled to have an opinion and I’m entitled not to agree with it.
 While not an endorsement of anything or a commercial for the documentary – I’ll say overall the doc was interesting and worth checking out.